If you have any additional questions not addressed on this page, please contact [email protected].

 Is funding only available to Chicago-based institutions?

-Yes, funding is available only to institutions based in the Chicago metropolitan area.
+Funding is available exclusively to institutions based in the Chicago metropolitan area.

 Does the initiative only support exhibitions and convenings that are presented in Chicago?

-Exhibitions must originate in Chicago, but the foundation encourages travelling them to venues beyond Chicago as well, following the local presentation, and may be able to provide travel support.
-Convenings (such as workshops, symposia, and conferences) must take place in the Chicago metropolitan area.
+Exhibitions must originate in the Chicago metropolitan area, but the foundation encourages traveling them to other venues after the local presentation ends; travel support may be possible.
+Excepting virtual convenings, in-person convenings (such as workshops, symposia, and conferences) are expected to take place in the Chicago metropolitan area.

 Do all exhibitions and public programs that receive funding need to take place in 2024?

-How does Art Design Chicago 2024 differ from the first iteration of Art Design Chicago?
+How does the current edition of Art Design Chicago differ from the first edition?

-Art Design Chicago 2024 shares many elements in common with Art Design Chicago 2018, including its celebration of Chicago’s art and design history, the broad participation of Chicago cultural organizations, and a common period of concentrated programming (for the 2024 edition, from May through December 2024).
-It differs from the first initiative in its strong emphasis on diversity, equity, inclusion, and access.
-The foundation calls for projects that highlight the histories of and provide opportunities for Chicago’s diverse makers; are led or informed by a multiplicity of voices; and reach audiences that reflect the diversity of Chicago’s communities through inclusive, equitable, and accessible programs.
-Art Design Chicago 2024 will feature more contemporary art and design and will elevate awareness of artists and designers working in the city today.
-This second iteration has a new content focus as well, which centers on the confluence of cultures and ideas in Chicago that have shaped the city’s art worlds, and ways in which the city’s culture has been formed by migration: of people across geographies, of ideas across disciplines, and of influences across time.
+Additionally, Art Design Chicago will feature more works of contemporary art and design and will elevate awareness of artists and designers working in the city today.
+This second iteration also has a new content focus, which centers on the confluence of cultures and ideas in Chicago that have shaped the city’s art worlds and the ways that the city’s culture has been formed by migrations: of peoples across geographies, of ideas across disciplines, and of influences across time.